Putin: Russia's post-Soviet tsar

 - 'Hit first' -

 Putin was born into a working-class family in Leningrad -- now Saint Petersburg -- on October 7, 1952 and cut his teeth in the city's rough-and-tumble neighbourhoods.

 "The Leningrad streets taught me one thing: if a fight is unavoidable, you have to hit first," Putin said in 2015.

-He fulfilled a childhood dream by joining the KGB intelligence service, getting posted from 1985-1990 to Dresden in then-East Germany, when Soviet power was crumbling.
+He fulfilled a childhood dream by joining the KGB intelligence service, with a posting in 1985-1990 in Dresden -- then East Germany -- just as Soviet power was crumbling.

 His political rise began after he returned to work at Saint Petersburg city hall under his mentor, liberal mayor Anatoly Sobchak.

 By 1996, he was called to Moscow to work in the Kremlin under Russia's first democratically elected president Boris Yeltsin, who in 1998 made little-known Putin head of the KGB's successor, the FSB.